appmux/sprintf-js-lite/README.md

 ```

 ### Example #3 Argument swapping and reuse
+Keys can be used multiple times in any arbitrary order.
 ```
 sprintf('That {location} was full of gals and only a {number} dudes, {number} dudes had a ball at that {location}.', {location: 'place', number: 'few'})
 ```